Frequently Asked Questions

 Heritage components of the existing Ryde Hospital will remain.
 The redevelopment will make the historic Denistone House visible from Denistone Road via new public green space.
 The Stables will also be retained.

-Traffic studies have been completed to provide information about existing traffic conditions on Denistone Road, Ryedale Road and surrounding streets.
 A Construction Traffic and Pedestrian Management Plan will be prepared before construction starts to outline measures to be taken to ensure public safety.
 The plan includes construction vehicle movements and traffic control procedures.

 Disruption to staff, visitors and the community will be minimised by: